pellcorp/creality-wiki/docs/cartographer_beta.md

 ## Calibration

-You will need to remove any existing cartotouch config from the bottom of your printer.cfg:
+If you are switching from cartotouch you must remove all cartotouch related config from the bottom of your printer.cfg:

 - `[scanner]`
 - `[scanner model default]`